vandre-sales/meliva-ds/docs/docs/components/radio-group.md

 ---
 title: Radio Group
-description: Radio groups are used to group multiple radios or radio buttons so they function as a single form control.
+description: Radio groups are used to group multiple radios so they function as a single form control.
 tags: [inputs, forms]
 icon: radio-group
 ---